skyebook/elasticsearch-opsworks/README.md

 Requirements
 ------------
-Java is required by ES; This cookbook will install OpenJDK 7.
+* Java is required by ES; This cookbook will install OpenJDK 7.
+* Instances must belong to a single OpsWorks layer in order for configuration to work correctly.

 Attributes
 ----------